jayeshdawani/BatchStock/README.md

 - Removing a record deletes local history but does not clean up uploaded files automatically.
 - CSV reports are intentionally small and basic.

-## Future improvements

-- Add downloadable JSON or CSV report files for completed jobs.
-- Add normal- and high-priority queues with separate worker startup examples.
-- Add retention cleanup for old uploads and metadata records.
-- Add a lightweight integration test that starts Redis in Docker.

-## Attribution

-This project is an independently expanded revision of Miguel Grinberg's MIT-licensed **Using Celery with Flask** tutorial example.
-The original license notice is preserved in `LICENSE`.
-See [`ATTRIBUTION.md`](ATTRIBUTION.md) for details.